What is Aspen Mirror Lake good for?

 At a glance

 Aspen Mirror Lake is a 15-acre alpine lake tucked in the aspens just minutes from Duck Creek Village — about a half-mile walk from the trailhead on Forest Service Road 057 off Highway 14.
-At roughly 8,400 feet in Dixie National Forest, it's known for calm mornings when the water mirrors the surrounding pine and aspen canopy, wildlife sightings (deer, marmots, chipmunks, and foxes), and brilliant fall color when the aspens turn red, orange, and yellow.
-It's one of the most photogenic and accessible spots near the village, and the short walk makes it ideal for families, photographers, and anyone who wants a quiet mountain lake experience without a long drive.
+At roughly 8,400 feet in Dixie National Forest, it is known for calm mornings when the water mirrors the surrounding pine and aspen canopy, occasional wildlife sightings, and brilliant fall color when the aspens turn red, orange, and yellow.
+It is one of the most photogenic and accessible spots near the village, and the short walk makes it ideal for families, photographers, and anyone who wants a quiet mountain lake experience without a long drive.

 Go early for still water and the best reflections.
 Fall is especially popular when aspen leaves turn — color peaks in September through early October.
-PowerBait, worms, and small spinners work well for the stocked trout; fly anglers do well with ant, midge, and leech patterns.
-Spring and fall offer the best fishing, though summer mornings and evenings are productive.
+Check current Utah DWR rules and stocking information before making fishing the main reason for the stop.
 Not stroller-friendly due to lava rocks on the trail.

 Best from June through November.
 Fall color peaks in September–early October and draws photographers from across the region.
 Snow closes access in winter and early spring.
 Summer visits are most comfortable in early morning or evening when the light is soft and the lake is calm.